Health, Damage, and Healing

 Speed class: D

 You attempt to treat a single harmful condition affecting yourself or an adjacent target.
 Choose one of the following effects currently affecting the target: bleeding, burning, hobbled, or poisoned.
-Make a Medicine (Lor) check against the effect's TN.
+Make a Healing (Lor) check against the effect's TN.
 On a success, you end a hobbled effect, reduce a poison's effect as detailed in the poison's description, or reduce the level of bleeding or burning by one step, removing it completely if the level is reduced below light.
 You have a -5 penalty to your check if you do not have a healing kit in hand.